RIM rises on new BlackBerrys, changing landscape

-TORONTO The launch of a string of well-received BlackBerry smartphones helped Research In Motion stock gain 6 percent on Tuesday and almost 50 percent since hitting a five-year low on August 8.
+TORONTO, Aug 30 The launch of a string of well-received BlackBerry smartphones helped Research In Motion RIM.TO stock gain 6 percent on Tuesday and almost 50 percent since hitting a five-year low on Aug.
+8.

-The smartphone maker has also been aided by Google's $12.5 billion move to buy Motorola Mobility, which analysts say could sow dissent within Android ranks and push wireless companies to more eagerly embrace alternatives to the Google software, which is used widely.
+The smartphone maker has also been aided by Google's (GOOG.O) $12.5 billion move to buy Motorola Mobility (MMI.N), which analysts say could sow dissent within Android ranks and push wireless companies to more eagerly embrace alternatives to the Google software, which is used widely.

 "It's all on the heels of Google/Motorola and what that means for the changing landscape, and there's also a little bit of what I consider excess patent fever going on," said Colin Gillis, a tech analyst at BGC Partners in New York.